Rouhani: U.N.'s closure of probe into Iran's nuclear past is political victory

 Despite the finding, the international response to the report has been muted, reflecting a wish to press ahead with an accord that allayed fears of a wider Middle East war over Iran's nuclear ambitions, rather than dwell on its past actions.

 The Tehran government on Dec.
-7 rejected the findings of the report about its program before 2003, but declared that the document showed the peaceful nature of its atomic activities.
+7 rejected the findings of the report about its programme before 2003, but declared that the document showed the peaceful nature of its atomic activities.

 On Wednesday, however, a defiant note about Iran's nuclear past was sounded by parliament speaker Ali Larijani, who was chief nuclear negotiator under Rouhani's hardline predecessor.